glynawe/Vanilla/vanilla.md

 Reference values are automatically dereferenced when they are the designator of a call, selection or subscript.

 The list of expressions in a call are supplied to the designated procedure as parameters.
 A `var` parameter must be supplied with a designator.
-A supplied parameter must match its parameter's type, with one exception: a `byte` value will be accepted as an `integer` value parameter.
+A supplied parameter must match its parameter's type.

 ## Literals